clojure-emacs/squiggly-clojure/README.md

 messages between cider and the clojure process.
 These will be in the `*nrepl-messages...` buffer, but only if you have `(setq nrepl-log-messages t)`; messages are no longer being logged by default.

-If something mysterious is happening, you may find it helpful to look at the `*nrepl-messages...` buffers, where CIDER silently logs all traffic between EMACS and Clojure.
-Note, per the [cider docs](https://cider.readthedocs.io/en/latest/troubleshooting/) that you must have such logging turned on, either by setting `nrepl-log-messages` to true or running `nrepl-toggle-message-logging`.

 Among other things, you'll find here the Clojure expressions that were evaluated to initiate the checking, e.g.